vikas-saini-7/code-collab/README.md

 # Code Collab

-Code Collab is a real-time code collaboration platform where developers can edit code, chat, and (soon) video call in shared project rooms.
+Code Collab is a real-time code collaboration platform where collaborators can edit code, chat, and (soon) video call in shared project rooms.

 In Simple <b>Code Collab is Google Meet but for Code.</b>